 - KnowBe4 Security Awareness Training (available for Ferris State University employees.
 After clicking the link, enter your email address in the web form.
 For example, [email protected])

 - Social Networks

 By increasing cyber security efforts at an individual level, you can protect not only your personal information, but the information of the University as well.
 For more tips and facts on how to stay safe, online at work and at home, please visit Stay Safe Online and Stop Think Connect.

-For any additional information please contact the TAC at 231-591-4822 or by email at [email protected]
+For any additional information please contact the IT Solution Center at 231-591-4822 or by email at [email protected]